PARC/ai-ethics/Committee-Guidelines.md

 - Can the ability to audit (i.e., probing, understanding, reviewing of system behavior) be provided to stakeholders or is there sensitive information that would necessitate auditing by a designated 3rd party?
 - If data is needed to properly audit the algorithm, such as in the case of a machine-learning algorithm, can the sample data (e.g., training) be made available?
 - Is there a plan to communicate the decisions about trade-offs project assumptions, shortcomings, error rates, etc. to stakeholders?
-Researchers/engineers are making design decisions that aren’t captured in real time; this disallows transparency overall.
+Researchers/engineers are making design decisions that aren't captured in real time; this disallows transparency overall.
 - Is there a process developed by which people can correct errors in input data, training data, or in output decisions?
 - If appropriate, is there a way for data to be removed when necessary (e.g., the right to be forgotten as practiced in the EU and Argentina)?